-This proposal aims to remove real barriers that limit the export of geothermal, solar/wind and other renewable technologies located in the Imperial Valley.
-The proposed STEP is a reliability and policy-driven project that would provide significant reliability and economic benefits to all ratepayers.
-The key to doing this is for IID to retain control of its balancing authority.
+The transmission projects listed above aim to remove barriers that limit the export of geothermal, solar, wind and other renewable technologies located in the Imperial Valley.
+The proposed STEP and Desert Southwest Projects are reliability and policy-driven projects that would provide significant reliability and economic benefits to all ratepayers.
+Key is IID retaining control of its balancing authority.